Of all the magnificent waterfalls in the world, this is the highest.

 7. The former Venezuelan President didn’t like the name of the falls

-Even though the official name of the falls became “Salto del Ángel” in the late 1930s, the waterfall also a couple of different names in the local Pemon language.
+Even though the official name of the falls became “Salto del Ángel” in the late 1930s, the waterfall also has a couple of different names in the local Pemon language.

 These names are either “Kerepakupai Merú,” which translates to “waterfall of the deepest place,” or “Parakupá Vená,” which translates to “the fall from the highest point.”